dysnix/helmfiles/README.md

 ### Dynamic environments

-We do not force specific environment name, i.e. environment can be any way as might need for your project.
+We do not force specific environment name, i.e. environment name can be any as you choose for your project.

 ```yaml
 environments: